It’s pretty typical for a daughter to cook more or less like her mother, at least as she gets started in her adult life.

-- Whole, raw almonds usually take 24 hours in my oven at its lowest setting.
+- Whole, raw almonds (use the code STEWARDSHIP for 10% off at that site!) usually take 24 hours in my oven at its lowest setting.

 - Katie’s notes: Obviously, make sure you don’t need your oven during that time (although you could take the nuts out to bake something and then put them back in).

 - You can also “dry” them out at a higher temperature, like 300F, but it will only take a few hours and you risk singing them, which tastes horrible.
 If you try that, keep a close eye on them every half hour and more frequently as they get close.